icosalogic/inverter_design_tool/README.md

 This application can be accessed by two methods:
 1. By serving the files via a web server.
-2. By downloading the files from github to your local machine.
+2. By downloading the files from github to your local machine, and accessing it via a `file://` URL.
 This option is especially appealing if you need to work offline.

 Just click the designer/index.html file to run the app.